meteko/meteko.github.io/_posts/2011-07-24-create-a-download-action-with-extbase.md

 feature-img: "img/fdf-fotodatabase-single-view.png"
 ---

+Do you want to make some statistic etc. before letting a user download a file.
+You can use a standard Extbase action to fullfill your needs :)

 [fdf-fotodatabase-single-view]: /img/fdf-fotodatabase-single-view.png "Single view in FDFs Mediadatabase"

-**Do you want to make some statistic etc. before letting a user download a file.
-You can use a standard Extbase action to fullfill your needs :)**

 ![Single view in FDFs Mediadatabase][fdf-fotodatabase-single-view]